GoMatrixHosting/create-awx-system/docs/Import_Matrix_Server.md

         "Setting the IPv6 record is optional.
 If you need help doing this please contact us."

-7) Login to the new server and comment out the export.sh in root users crontab.

-8) Load matrix_vars.yml from the restored backup into AWX:

-~/Documents$ tar -xf ./chroot/export/matrix.tar.gz ~/Documents$ scp ./awx/matrix_vars.yml panel.topgunmatrix.com:/var/lib/awx/projects/clients/billy.bob/T-FKFAMCCR7CHX/
-matrix_vars.yml                               100% 3840    13.1KB/s   00:00

-9) Clear known_hosts entry in AWX for that particular server:

-root@AWX-5-panel:~# docker exec -i -t awx_task bash bash-4.4# sed '/^matrix.fishbole.xyz/d' -i /root/.ssh/known_hosts

-10) As admin user, after the DNS is updated, run 'Deploy/Update a Server' without the 'start' tag.
+9) As admin user, after the DNS is updated, run 'Deploy/Update a Server' without the 'start' tag.
 This is needed to initialise docker for the 'setup-nginx' tag we use in the next step.

-11A - (Admin Upload) Copy backup into /chroot/export/ with SCP:

-~/Documents$ scp ./chroot/export/* root@matrix.fishbole.xyz:/chroot/export/
-matrix.tar.gz                                                       100% 6139KB 738.3KB/s   00:08
-postgres_2021-03-02.sql.gz                                          100% 7496KB 796.3KB/s   00:09

-11B - (User Upload) As admin user, run 'Configure Website + Access Export' without the 'start' tag.
+10) As admin user, run 'Configure Website + Access Export' without the 'start' tag.

-Then SFTP in and import the backup data you previously exported.
+Then prompt the user to SFTP in and import the backup data you previously exported.

-sftp> put -r /home/chatoasis/Documents/chroot/export/* ./export/ Uploading /home/chatoasis/Documents/export/matrix.tar.gz to /./export/matrix.tar.gz
+sftp> put -r /user_directory/chroot/export/* ./export/ Uploading /home/chatoasis/Documents/export/matrix_2021-03-02.tar.gz to /./export/matrix_2021-03-02.tar.gz
-/home/chatoasis/Documents/export/matrix.tar.gz                        100% 8288KB 779.4KB/s   00:10
+/home/chatoasis/Documents/export/matrix_2021-03-02.tar.gz             100% 8288KB 779.4KB/s   00:10
 Uploading /home/chatoasis/Documents/chroot/export/postgres_2021-03-02.sql.gz to /./export/postgres_2021-03-02.sql.gz
 /home/chatoasis/Documents/chroot/export/postgres_2021-03-02.sql.gz    100%   35KB 153.0KB/s   00:00

-12) Import the database dump:
+11) Import the database dump:

-Run the '00 - Restore and Import Postgresql Dump' job template, with 'import-postgres' and 'import-awx' tags, with specific members deploy project, inventory and ssh credential, include all the extra variables found in /matrix/awx/extra_vars.yml and the {{ server_path_postgres_dump }}, for example:
+Run the '00 - Restore and Import Postgresql Dump' job template, with 'import-postgres' and 'import-awx' tags, with specific members deploy project, inventory and ssh credential, include all the extra variables found in /matrix/awx/extra_vars.json and the {{ server_path_postgres_dump }}, for example:

 ---
-server_path_postgres_dump: /chroot/export/postgres_2020-12-20.sql.gz
+server_path_postgres_dump: /chroot/export/postgres_2021-03-02.sql.gz
-subscription_id: I-CREUS74S6969
+subscription_id: T-FKFAMCCR7CHX
 member_id: 31
 target: "matrix.fishbole.xyz"
 matrix_domain: "fishbole.xyz"
 matrix_awx_enabled: true

-13) Run 'Provision a New Server' again to load up the surveys from matrix_vars.yml
+12) Run 'Provision a New Server' again to load up the surveys from matrix_vars.yml

-14) Run 'Start/Restart all Services' job template, then try and login.
+13) Run 'Start/Restart all Services' job template, then try and login.